 The above table represents the Bank Maximum exposure to credit risk on September 30, 2013, before taking account of any held collateral.
-For assets recognized on balance sheet, the exposures set out above are based on net carrying amounts as reported in the balance sheet.
+For assets recognized on balance sheet, the exposures set out above are based on net carrying

-As shown above 45.87% of the total maximum exposure is derived from loans and advances to banks and customers while investments in debt instruments represents 29.89%.
+As shown above 45.89% of the total maximum exposure is derived from loans and advances to banks and customers while investments in debt instruments represents 30.12%.